arnokha/download-xkcd-and-explanations/README.md

 ## Notes

 - Each script pauses for 2 seconds between requests to respect server load.
-- The scripts check for existing entries in the CSV files to avoid duplicates.
+- The scripts check for existing entries in the CSV files or existing images to avoid duplicates.
 - Ensure you have a stable internet connection while running the scripts.

 ## License